tanis2000/binocle-c/README.md

 The current libraries are the following:

 - SDL by the almighty Ryan C. Gordon (OS abstraction)
+- sokol (backend for OpenGL and Metal)
+- sokol_time
 - miniaudio (cross-platform audio support)
 - zlib
 - Vorbis by the Xiph.Org Foundation